MikeTheHammer/wmul_rivendell/README.md

 four different usages.
 (Granted, the information from `Database Statistics` will be helpful inside your music scheduler.)

+### Convert to CSV

+### Convert to Excel

-### Filter Cart Report For Music Scheduler
+AKA Filter Cart Report For Music Scheduler

+These scripts are essentially the same.
+One script outputs .csv file and the other outputs an Excel (.xlsx) file.

-This script takes the Rivendell Cart Data Dump (.csv) and filters out the fields, cart types, and cuts that are not needed by external scheduling software.
+This script takes the Rivendell Cart Data Dump (.csv) and optionally filters out the fields, cart types, and cuts that are not desired.
+This script is needed to prepare the Cart Data Dump for some external music schedulers.

 (In particular, Natural Music 5 has trouble importing the full Cart Data Dump.
 It seems to be due to the number of fields.
 The Cart Data Dump includes 33 fields and Natural Music 5 seems to only be able to handle 32.)

 This script can optionally remove MACRO carts from the data dump and reduce the entry for each cart down to a single cut.